h3xstream/montreal_isp/README.md

 ## License

-It tool is release under [Creative Commons](http://creativecommons.org/licenses/by/4.0/).
+This tool is release under [Creative Commons](http://creativecommons.org/licenses/by/4.0/).
-Feel free to reuse Javascript code or the data sheet from this project.
+Feel free to reuse the Javascript code or the data sheet from this project.